Kringlegangen: Architecture

 Gråbrødretorv 17 A-B is constructed with four storeys over a basement#walk-out basement.
-Give windows faces the courtyard and the rest of the building is hidden behind the warehouse.
-The main entrance is accessed via a staircase with six steps in the bay furthest to the left.
+Five windows face the courtyard and the rest of the building is hidden behind the warehouse.
+The main entrance is accessed via a staircase with six steps in the bay farthest to the left.
 The door is topped by a decorative fanlight and flanked by pilasters.

 The warehouse has a bow-shaped corner and is rendered white.
-The facade that faces the side wing of Gråbrødretorv 17 is crowned by a wall dormer with a pulley beam and below it is an opening on each floor.
+The facade that faces the side wing of Gråbrødretorv 17 is crowned by a wall dormer with a pulley beam, and below it is an opening on each floor.
 The facade that faces Valkendorfsgade 32 features a large gate topped by a flat triangular pediment.

 Today

 The property is owned by Ejerforeningen Valkenforf.
 Gråbrødretorv 17 contains a restaurant on the ground floor and one apartment on each of the upper floors.
-Valkendorfsgade contains two apartments on eachn floor.
+Valkendorfsgade contains two apartments on each floor.
 The apartments to the left are accessed via a door in the courtyard.
 Gråbrødretorv 17A contains one apartment on each floor.